5 Process Metrics You Need for Better Business Process Analysis

 A BPA solution that provides a consolidated understanding of the level of complexity for individual and aggregated business processes, reveals where optimization opportunities lie, and how to implement them—for example, illuminating whether reengineering or refactoring a business process would be a profitable decision.

-When you understand the complexity you’re dealing with and have optimized that process, you can then effectively decide what downstream output to drive – like outsourcing or automation – that will deliver the greatest ROI.
+When you understand the complexity you’re dealing with and have optimized that business process, you can then effectively decide what downstream output to drive – like outsourcing or automation – that will deliver the greatest ROI.

 2. Processes by Business Unit